 The agency had robust quality monitoring systems in place to audit and review the effectiveness and quality of care delivered to the service users.

-Quality monitoring reports indicated consultation with a range of service users, relatives, staff and HSC Trust representatives.
-The inspector noted some of the comments made by individuals:
+Quality monitoring reports indicated consultation with a range of service users, staff, HSC Trust representatives and relatives as applicable.
+The inspector noted some of the comments made during monthly quality monitoring: